mambawopieman/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that simplicity, readability, and modularity often lead to better long-term efficiency and fewer bugs."

 This quote emphasizes the importance of not overcomplicating things early in the development process by trying to optimize for performance without evidence that it's needed.
 It's a reminder that a solid foundation of clean code is more beneficial than prematurely optimizing specific sections, which can introduce unnecessary complexity and potential bugs.

+# 2024-01-16
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's wiser to initially focus on creating a correct, straightforward solution and then refine it based on data-driven insights from performance analysis tools.
+This way, you'll avoid wasting time optimizing parts of the code that do not significantly impact the overall performance.